Breach of Contract & Fraud

 - any other act generated to deceive.

 Some business cases may warrant bringing a cause of action for the tort of fraud—a type of fraud that is not based on a contract.
 This is significant because in California, punitive damages may not be awarded in breach of contract cases, but can be requested in tort cases.
 A knowledgeable and experienced Pleasanton business attorney can assess the facts of your case to determine what theories it is appropriate to sue under and how a court is likely to respond to your case.
-Contact us in our Alameda County office at (925) 463-1073 or via our online form for a free initial consultation.
+Contact us in our Alameda County office at (925) 463-1073 or via our online form for an initial consultation.